-Note that a metapolicy of "none" forbids all access, even if one or more domains, headers or identities have previously been specified as allowed.
-As such, setting the metapolicy to "none" will remove all access previously granted by allow_domain(), allow_identity() or allow_headers().
-Additionally, attempting to grant access via allow_domain(), allow_identity() or allow_headers() will, when the metapolicy is "none", raise TypeError.
+Note that a metapolicy of "none" forbids all access, even if one or more domains have previously been specified as allowed.
+As such, setting the metapolicy to "none" will remove all access previously granted by allow_domain() or allow_headers().
+Additionally, attempting to grant access via allow_domain() or allow_headers() will, when the metapolicy is "none", raise TypeError.